-- Big picture understanding (do they really get what you’re trying to accomplish?)
+- Big picture understanding (do they get what you’re trying to accomplish?)

 - Software development methodologies they employ.
-For example, do they think an Agile approach (working in sprints) would be ideal for your project?
+For example, would an Agile approach (working in sprints) be ideal for your project?

-As you narrow down your candidates, you’ll want to schedule additional interviews with the top picks.
-This means speaking with various team members (e.g., Project Managers, Business Analysts, Designers, Developers) to understand how they work and whether they’re a good fit.
+You’ll want to schedule additional interviews with the top picks as you narrow down your candidates.
+This means speaking with various team members (e.g., Project Managers, Business Analysts, Designers, and Developers) to understand their work and whether they’re a good fit.
 Don’t be afraid to ask technical questions to test each member’s knowledge.

-It’s time to ask for references—past clients you can chat with and learn about their experience.
-Naturally, anyone the firm would list as a reference is probably going to be a fan of the company’s work, but if you dig deeply and ask some tough questions you’re likely to uncover valuable information.
+Ask for references—you can chat with past clients and learn about their experience.
+Naturally, anyone the firm would list as a reference will probably be a fan of the company’s work.
+Still, if you dig deeper and ask tough questions, you will likely uncover valuable information.

 Was there anything they could have improved upon?
 If the client is no longer working with them, why not?
 Try to ask open-ended questions and get them talking.
 That’s when people open up.

-Ensure that whoever you work with has thorough systems for handling data and server security, which includes defined processes for coding and QA testing.
+Ensure that whoever you work with has thorough systems for handling data and server security, including defined coding and QA testing processes.